-Each year, the Internal Revenue Service (IRS) establishes two specific limits, the compensation limit and the contribution limit, about which employers should be knowledgeable.
+Each year, the Internal Revenue Service establishes two specific limits, the compensation limit and the contribution limit, about which employers should be knowledgeable.
+It is important to note that both limits are unchanged for 2016.

-The compensation limit, the threshold established by IRC section 401(a)(17), is the amount beyond which no further retirement contributions may be deducted from an employee's earnable salary for a given year.
+The compensation limit (threshold established by IRC section 401(a)(17)) is the amount beyond which no further retirement contributions may be deducted from an employee's earnable salary for a given year.
 This limit applies to all OPERS members, regardless of their retirement plan enrollment.

-The compensation limits for 2015 are as follows:
+The compensation limits for 2016 are:

 - For employees or elected officials establishing OPERS membership on or after Jan.
-1, 1994, the compensation limit for 2015 increases to \$265,000.
-The limit for 2014 is \$260,000. - For employees or elected officials establishing OPERS membership prior to Jan.
-1, 1994, the compensation limit for 2015 increases to \$395,000.
+1, 1994, the compensation limit for 2016 remains at \$265,000. - For employees or elected officials establishing OPERS membership prior to Jan.
+1, 1994, the compensation limit for 2016 remains at \$395,000.
 This limit is applied regardless of whether there has been a break in service or an account refund for previous service.

-The limit for 2014 is \$385,000. - ➤ The contribution limit, the threshold established by IRC section 415(c)(1)(A), is the maximum amount an employee may contribute to a defined contribution plan.
-The IRS defines the OPERS Member Directed Plan as a qualified defined contribution plan. - The contribution limit to a defined contribution plan for 2015 increases to the lesser of 100 percent of an employee's compensation or \$53,000.
-The limit for 2014 is \$52,000.
+The contribution limit (threshold established by IRC section 415(c)(1)(A)) is the maximum amount an employee may contribute to a defined contribution plan.
+The IRS defines OPERS' Member-Directed Plan as a qualified defined contribution plan.